tylerbuchea/fretboard/README.md

 ## Usage

-Simply instantiate a `Vex.Fretboard.Div` passing in the selector of a `div` element as the first parameter.
+Simply instantiate a `Vex.Flow.FretboardDiv` passing in the selector of a `div` element as the first parameter.

 Call `build(code)` on the instance to draw.
 If `code` is specified, it must